Third stop on the sabbatical: United States Of America

 Girl friends!
 How I miss them all!
 There’s something about a heart-to- heart with sisters, sisters-in-law, aunts, BFFs, ex-roommates and colleagues-turned-dear-friends.
 What’s app doesn’t hold a candle to a live session!

-Having said that, I miss the rest of my friends too.
+Having said that, I miss the rest of my varied bunch of friends too.
 An absolutely lovely bunch of people now geographically too far apart to have another weekend out at a beach house, but we all live in hope of one!

 I also watched families with young kids, and compared the setup to an Asian one.
 The biggest difference was that there is a wide social understanding of paternal responsibilities in the west, empowering men to publicly admit they need time and help to parent.
 Women’s empowerment at a certain level intersects with releasing men from the social shackles of being the primary breadwinner and nothing else.
 At many levels, freeing women from a societal caregiver-only role intersects with freeing men from a provider-only one.
-The feminism dream I harboured till my young adult years is really not entirely in my hands at all.
+The feminism dream I harboured for years is not entirely in my hands at all.

 … and families

 Kids!
 I spent time with kids I hadn’t seen in a long time and kids I hadn’t met at all.
-I quite surprised myself by being the patient, fun aunt (mostly).
-Lesson 3 to let go of perfection, well, this lesson is only truly learnt if there are kids around!
+I quite surprised myself by being the patient, fun aunt.
+Quite a revelation.

 An attempt at conscious travel